iluwatar/java-design-patterns/combinator/README.md

 ## Applicability
 Use the combinator pattern when:

-- You are able to create a more complex value from more plain values but having the same type(a combination of them)
+- You can create a more complex value from more plain values but having the same type(a combination of them)

-## Real world examples
+## Real-world examples

 - java.util.function.Function#compose
 - java.util.function.Function#andThen